Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 In the meantime, our new functional configuration service is not perfect, and it's definitely not a general purpose database, but it's proving to meet our needs.

-## Slides

 [ slide:

-From irrational configuration system to functional data store Code Mesh London 2015

-Rob Martin, OC Tanner Company, Salt Lake City, Utah USA rob@version2beta.com || rob.martin@octanner.com
-@version2beta

-]

-[ slide:

 "If debugging is the process of removing bugs, then programming must be the process of putting them in.”
 - Edsger Djikstra

-rob@version2beta.com
-@version2beta
-github.com/version2beta
+version2beta.com/articles/irrational_to_functional

+Rob Martin from OC Tanner Company is @version2beta rob.martin@octanner.com ⤄ rob@version2beta.com

-Acknowledgements and appreciation to my engineering teams at OC Tanner Company for building such cool software with me, and to my bosses for supporting this opportunity to share our work with you.
+Appreciation to Michael Whitehead and our coworkers at OC Tanner Company, and to my bosses for supporting this opportunity to share our work with you.

 ]